loudsunday/dogg3rz/README.md

 # dogg3rz
-DRAFT V0.1
+DRAFT V1.0

-An open source decentralized distributed healthcare ecosystem framework project.
+An open source decentralized distributed healthcare ecosystem(DDHE) framework and catalog project.
 Pronounced “doggers”.

-Utilizing emerging technology like blockchain, IPFS and open metadata standards to build an open framework that enables consumer and producer service providers to get payment for the services they provide that brings value to an open healthcare ecosystem.
-Services include but are not limited to; data management, runtime environment, fetch, aggregate, curate, analyze and present.
+Dogg3rz utilizes emerging and existing open source technology like blockchain, IPFS and open metadata standards to build an open source framework that enables producer service providers to get payment for the services they develop and provide to consumers via a "Healthcare Catalog of dapps".
+Services like; data, data models, analytics, and integration flows for a DDHE.

-COMMUNITY MEMBERSHIP INSTRUCTIONS AND CONDUCT RULES

-tbd
+The Dogg3rz framework protocol functions, enables service producers to build Dogg3rz dapps.
+Dogg3rz framework components includes but are not limited to; data management, catalog management, containerization, runtime environment management, fetch, aggregate, curate, analyze and presention.
+Dogg3rz provider services dapps are registered in a "Dogg3rz Catalog" for consumers to use on the Dogg3rz open DDHE.